emmanuelgjr/owaspllmtop10mapping/ASVS.md

 # OWASP Top 10 for LLMs Mapped to ASVS

-This document outlines how the [OWASP Top 10 vulnerabilities](https://owasp.org/www-project-top-ten/) for Large Language Models (LLMs) can be addressed through the [Application Security Verification Standard (ASVS)](https://owasp.org/www-project-application-security-verification-standard/) by OWASP.
+This document outlines how the [OWASP Top 10 for Large Language Model Applications](https://owasp.org/www-project-top-10-for-large-language-model-applications/#) can be addressed through the [Application Security Verification Standard (ASVS)](https://owasp.org/www-project-application-security-verification-standard/) by OWASP.
 While ASVS is tailored towards web applications, its principles can guide the security of web services and applications utilizing LLMs.

 ## ASVS Requirements and LLM Vulnerabilities